 - Tenants should report signs of bed bugs right away.

-- Good records can help with legal issues and next steps.
+- Good records support legal issues and next steps.

-Responsibility depends on the facts.
+Responsibility depends on how the bed bug infestation started.
 Here are the most common situations.

 Landlord Responsibility

-In many cases, the landlord is responsible when the bed bug infestation affects more than one rental unit.
-This often happens in a large apartment building where bed bugs spread through walls, hallways, or common areas.
+In many cases, landlords are responsible when a bed bug infestation affects more than one rental unit, based on local law and the lease agreement.
+This situation often occurs in apartment buildings where bed bugs spread through walls, hallways, or common areas.

 Tenant Responsibility

-A tenant may be responsible if the bed bug problem appears to start in that unit.
-This can happen when someone brings in used furniture or waits too long to report signs of bed bugs.
+A tenant may be responsible if the bed bug problem starts in that unit, based on the lease agreement and local law.
+Tenant responsibility often applies when someone brings in used furniture or fails to report signs of bed bugs, which makes the problem harder to control.

 Shared Responsibility

-Michigan rules can be hard to read.
-Still, a few basic ideas help explain how these cases are handled.
+Michigan rules can be complex.
+Here are a few basic ideas that explain how landlords and tenants handle these cases.

 Habitability and State Law

-State law generally says landlords must provide a livable rental unit.
-That means serious pest issues should not be ignored.
-A bed bug infestation can compromise habitability if not handled quickly.
+State law generally requires landlords to provide a livable rental unit, which means they must address serious pest issues.
+A bed bug infestation can affect habitability if not handled within the timeframe set by local law.

 Lease Agreement and Rental Agreement Terms